MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 We recommend you to review the following guidelines for semantic description to increase the chances of your app to pass the Microsoft Teams Store submission process:

-* Avoid instructional phrases such as “if the user says X",” “ignore,” “delete,” “reset,” “new instructions,” “Answer in Bold,” or “Don't print anything.”
+* Avoid instructional phrases such as “if the user says X",” “ignore,” “delete,” “reset,” “new instructions,” “Answer in Bold,” or “Don't print anything.” *[Mandatory fix]*
-* Avoid URLs, emojis, or hidden characters such as hexadecimal, binary, or unconventional symbols.
+* Avoid URLs, emojis, or hidden characters such as hexadecimal, binary, or unconventional symbols. *[Mandatory fix]*
-Grammar and punctuation errors.
+* Avoid grammar and punctuation errors. *[Mandatory fix]*
-* Avoid overly verbose, flowery, or marketing language.
+* Avoid overly verbose, flowery, or marketing language. *[Suggested fix]*
-* Avoid superlative claims such as “#1,” “amazing,” or “best.”
+* Avoid superlative claims such as “#1,” “amazing,” or “best.” *[Suggested fix]*

-The following table lists the command description examples for each category:
+The following table lists the command and semantic description examples for each category:

 # [Tasks](#tab/tasks)